Sole trader vs limited company in 2026: which saves you more tax?

 | Over £250,000 | 25% |

-The standard strategy is to pay yourself a small salary (just below the NI threshold) and take the rest as dividends.
+The usual approach is to take a small salary (just below the NI threshold) and the rest as dividends.
 Dividend tax rates from April 2026:

 | Band | Rate (from April 2026) |